 But apart from buying new clothes and shoes in January, we were still shut down into the torpid economic state I had had to impose the previous February.
 Knowing the catastrophic consequences of debt while on welfare, it is psychologically very difficult to slacken the tight reign.
 Were I to allow the least too much slack, commercial, social and teenage peer pressures would accelerate us down into the abyss of debt with the pull of a neutron star.
 For example, if we went back to our pre-welfare level of spending on food alone (which was only average for the size of our family), our entire 'capital' would be consumed within a year.
 It would be zero!

 Statements from two bank accounts do not always show the balance on the same days.
 It is therefore very difficult to steer a combined balance to know what you can spend, and when, in order to maintain a steady level of reserve.
 Consequently, I can only practicably steer the balance of my own account.
 I managed to hold the balance fairly steady averaging around £2,750 until the beginning of September 1999.
 I thought this was sufficiently below the £3,000 threshold to allow for my wife's balance.
 Unfortunately, it wasn't.
 The combined balance hovered around about £3,300.
-In retrospect, however, I am glad I didn't engineer it any lower, because in late August to early September, my account balance took an almost £1,000 dive.
+In retrospect, however, I am glad I didn't engineer it any lower, because in late August to early September, my current account balance took almost a £1,000 dive.